nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 ## Advanced Options

-As you can see in the CLI output there are several other options available for configuring the stream.
+As you can see in the CLI output, there are several other options available for configuring the stream.

 ### MaxAge